Hall effect: Applications

-Spacecraft propulsion

-A Hall-effect thruster (HET) is a device that is used to propel some spacecraft, after it gets into orbit or farther out into space.
-In the HET, atoms are ionized and accelerated by an electric field.
-A radial magnetic field established by magnets on the thruster is used to trap electrons which then orbit and create an electric field due to the Hall effect.
-A large potential is established between the end of the thruster where neutral propellant is fed, and the part where electrons are produced; so, electrons trapped in the magnetic field cannot drop to the lower potential.
-They are thus extremely energetic, which means that they can ionize neutral atoms.
-Neutral propellant is pumped into the chamber and is ionized by the trapped electrons.
-Positive ions and electrons are then ejected from the thruster as a quasineutral plasma, creating thrust.
-The thrust produced is extremely small, with a very low mass flow rate and a very high effective exhaust velocity/specific impulse.
-This is achieved at the cost of very high electrical power requirements, on the order of 4 KW for a few hundred millinewtons of thrust.
+Hall sensors amplify and use the Hall effect for a variety of sensing applications.

+Hall-effect thrusters use the Hall effect to limit electrons' axial motion and use them to accelerate a propellant.

-The Corbino effect
+Corbino effect

-The Corbino effect is a phenomenon involving the Hall effect, but a disc-shaped metal sample is used in place of a rectangular one.
+The Corbino effect, named after its discoverer Orso Mario Corbino, is a phenomenon involving the Hall effect, but a disc-shaped metal sample is used in place of a rectangular one.
 Because of its shape the Corbino disc allows the observation of Hall effect–based magnetoresistance without the associated Hall voltage.

 A radial current through a circular disc, subjected to a magnetic field perpendicular to the plane of the disc, produces a "circular" current through the disc.
 The absence of the free transverse boundaries renders the interpretation of the Corbino effect simpler than that of the Hall effect.